 India is already the third-largest energy consumer globally.
 To support population growth, economic growth, higher living standards and the electrification of its economy – in particular, of road transport – the country will need to increase its electricity generation fivefold by mid-century.
-But coal still represents about 60% of the power mix.
+But coal still represents about 60% of its power mix.

-ETC India is currently working to inform the next round of government strategies in 2020-21, including the revision of India’s Nationally Defined Contribution.
+ETC India is currently working to inform the next round of government strategies, including the revision of India’s Nationally Defined Contribution.
 It is pursuing its analysis of the power system, focusing on the integration of renewables in the grid and feasible decarbonisation trajectories post-2030.
 ETC India has also started to put industry decarbonisation on the policy agenda on the eve of a major wave of investments in industrial assets.